 Inspection and monitoring.
 Now that they have a set of standards to follow, operators can modify their basic maintenance routine to streamline and improve tasks.
 The operator's maintenance tasks are tracked and compared with the maintenance department's own schedules (usually through a computerized maintenance management system) to ensure the duplication of tasks isn't an issue.
 Operators conduct the basic, often-overlooked maintenance tasks such as checking lubrication levels, locating leaks, tightening bolts, looking for impending mechanical issues like cracks and wear, and performing mechanical adjustments like tension measurements, sensor regulation, etc.

 Standardize visual maintenance.
 Standardizing autonomous maintenance and making equipment "visual" is an important step for maintaining the integrity of each piece of machinery.
 How do you make equipment visual?
 Examples include identifying the flow of fluids through pipes, replacing opaque coverings with transparent ones where possible, labeling the open/close direction of valves and levers, and marking "safe" or "normal" operating values on gauges and sight glasses in green with dangerous levels in red.
 In short, make things on the machine as obvious as possible.
-Single-point lessons are a popular tool used to standardize visual maintenance.

 Continuous improvement.
 Periodically taking the time to step back and dissect standardized processes to see where there is room for improvement is important to ensure you're operating efficiently.
 Keeping good records of failures is vital to provide data that maintenance engineers can use when designing future machines, making them even easier to access and maintain.